outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - map variable structures to prediction potential for problem types, given ratio of equivalent alternate signals

-    - solvability limit of a problem, without being given the answer
+    - calculating solvability limit of a problem, without being given the answer
       - example: standard 'psychic' magic trick like guessing number of fingers held behind back, or which number people will choose
         - connected structural info:
           - when they choose the number